tweag/topiary/README.md

 4. Run `RUST_LOG=debug cargo test`.

-5. Provided it works, it should output a lot of log messages.
+   Provided it works, it should output a lot of log messages.
 Copy that output to a text editor.
 You are particularly interested in the CST output that starts with a line like this: `CST node: {Node compilation_unit (0, 0) - (5942, 0)} - Named: true`.

+   :bulb: As an alternative to using the debugging output, the `--visualise` command line option exists to output the Tree-sitter syntax tree in a variety of formats.

-6. The test run will output all the differences between the actual output and the expected output, e.g. missing spaces between tokens.
+5. The test run will output all the differences between the actual output and the expected output, e.g. missing spaces between tokens.
    Pick a difference you would like to fix, and find the line number and column in the input file.

-7. Keep in mind that the CST output uses 0-based line and column numbers, so if your editor reports line 40, column 37, you probably want line 39, column 36.
+   :bulb: Keep in mind that the CST output uses 0-based line and column numbers, so if your editor reports line 40, column 37, you probably want line 39, column 36.

-8. In the CST debug output, find the nodes in this region, such as the
+6. In the CST debug or visualisation output, find the nodes in this region, such as the following:
-   following:

    ```
    [DEBUG atom_collection] CST node:   {Node constructed_type (39, 15) - (39, 42)} - Named: true